arrayfire/arrayfire-js/README.md

 ## About Fire.js

 Fire.js is the Node.js bindings for ArrayFire, it uses [CMake.js](https://github.com/unbornchikken/cmake-js) as of its build system.
-It takes Node.js insane level of productivity and mix that with ArrayFire insane level of performance and simplicity.
+It takes Node.js' insane level of productivity and mix that with ArrayFire's insane level of performance and simplicity.
 You'll get something like Matlab just in familiar JavaScript with performance of level of x100 (with a good GPU).

 ## Requirements